Call: (888) 454-7015

 How to Maneuver in Close Quarters

-Want to learn more about boat maneuvering?
+Want to learn more about sailboat maneuvering?
 In Offshore Sailing School Cruising Courses you learn how to properly steer a big cruising sailboat in tight quarters when using your engine.
 This is important because in crowded conditions, you don’t have a lot of time or leeway to make mistakes while boat maneuvering.

 How to Motor Backwards

-In this tip Offshore Sailing School founder, Steve Colgate, shows you the best way to steer backwards under power.
-To go backwards, steering is the reverse of what you would do going forward.
-Here are some helpful hints on how to steer a sailboat backwards:
+To safely make a cruising sailboat go backwards, steering is the reverse of what you would do going forward.
+Here are some helpful hints from Offshore Sailing School founder, Steve Colgate, on how to steer a sailboat backwards:

 - Always face forward so can see what the bow is doing